truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 Select *0.0.0.0* or *::* from the *IP Address* dropdown and click **NEXT**.

-> NOTE: The address *0.0.0.0* listens on all IPv4 addresses, and *::* listens on all IPv6 addresses.
+> NOTE: *0.0.0.0* listens on all IPv4 addresses and *::* listens on all IPv6 addresses.

 ### Initiator